 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), the field of laboratory technicians was predicted to grow at a healthier than average pace, with almost 30% more jobs being created between 2012 and 2022.
-In 2014, the mean salary for laboratory technicians was reported by the BLS to be $40,750.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), the field of medical and clinical laboratory technicians was predicted to grow at a healthier than average pace, with almost 14% employment growth between 2014 and 2024.
+In 2015, the median salary for medical and clinical laboratory technicians was reported by the BLS to be $38,970.

 In addition to credentials earned from an accredited program, many employers expect their lab technicians to hold voluntary certification by one of many professional organizations, such as the American Medical Technologists and the American Society for Clinical Pathology.
 Almost all organizations require examinees to have completed an accredited diploma, certificate or other lab technology degree programs, but other certification guidelines vary.